Hull, Quebec: Amalgamation

 In 2002, the Parti Québécois, leading the provincial government, merged the cities of Hull, Gatineau, Aylmer, Buckingham and Masson-Angers into one city.
 Although Hull was the oldest and most central of the merged cities, the name Gatineau was the only original city name among the five final names offered as choices for the amalgamated city.
+Additionally, the pre-merger city of Gatineau had almost twice the population of the pre-merger city of Hull.
 A majority of the residents of all five cities chose Gatineau.

 In 2004, there was a referendum to decide whether Hull would remain in Gatineau.
 The majority of those who voted in Hull voted against the de-amalgamation, and the status quo prevailed.

 Geography

 Hull is located at the confluence of the Gatineau and Ottawa rivers.

 Navigation beyond Ottawa-Hull on the Ottawa River is still difficult as watercraft must be removed from the Ottawa River due to obstacles posed by rapids such as the Rapides des Chaudières or "Kettle Rapids".

 Demographics

 Prior to amalgamation in 2002, Hull's population was 66,246 (2001 Census of Canada).
 According to the Canada 2011 Census, Hull had a population of 69,004.

 Approximately 80% of residents speak French as their first language and about 9% English as their first language (2001 Census of Canada).